LastPoem/Notes/README.md

 # Notes
-This is a note library
+This is a note library for Web
+JavaScript HTML CSS
+ES6
+Vue